-15Advanced comment: Here, we consider deterministic (polynomial-time) algorithms as the basic model of efficient computation.
-A more liberal view, which includes also probabilistic (polynomial-time) algorithms is presented in more advanced lectures.
-We stress that the most important facts and questions that are addressed in the current lecture hold also with respect to probabilistic polynomial-time algorithms.
+&lt;sup>1Advanced comment: In this chapter, we consider deterministic (polynomial-time) algorithms as the basic model of efficient computation.
+A more liberal view, which includes also probabilistic (polynomial-time) algorithms is presented in Chapter 6.
+We stress that the most important facts and questions that are addressed in the current chapter hold also with respect to probabilistic polynomial-time algorithms.